strexx/IoT-NodeMCU/README.md

 **Child mode**

 This is a pre defined mode that has it's own range standards that is best for children.
-The grandpa mode now uses a 70 cm minimal range and a 120 cm maximum range.
+The child mode now uses a 70 cm minimal range and a 120 cm maximum range.

 **Adult mode**

 This is a pre defined mode that has it's own range standards that is best for adults.
-The grandpa mode now uses a 50 cm minimal range and a 90 cm maximum range.
+The adult mode now uses a 50 cm minimal range and a 90 cm maximum range.

 **Grandpa mode**